Blog

 Next is "Gamaku”.
 "Gamaku" is the Okinawan term that refers to the body’s center from where power is generated.
 In Japanese martial arts, this is known as koshi (腰) and kua (胯) in the Chinese arts. and involves the muscles around the side, back, abdomen and pelvis that connects the upper and lower body.
 While this seems to mirror the Japanese term “koshi” (waist, hips, hip, loins, lumbar), gamaku, like kua, implies actuation of balanced and interconnected contractions and relaxations, more than just a physiological designation.

 And while gamaku refers to some of the same muscles that make up our “core” muscles, there is a huge distinction in why and how we train.
-“Core Training” focuses on developing individual and muscles groups specific to the mid-section, using both static and resistance methods to assist in better health.
-Unlike standard core training, training the gamaku extends to other muscles and skeletal structures and is application based.
+“Core Training” focuses on developing both individual and muscles groups specific to the mid-section, using both static and resistance methods to assist in better health.
+Unlike standard core training, training the gamaku extends to other muscles and skeletal structures and more importanty, is application based.
 While holding a plank for 5-10 minutes or performing 100 leg lifts is impressive and requires great control, strength and discipline, neither has real-time application in a life-protection application.
-This is further supported with the sports training principle of “The Law of Specificity”, which states to get better in any activity, you must precisely practice the skill that you wish to develop.
+This is further supported with the sports medicine training principle of “The Law of Specificity”, which states to get better in any activity, you must precisely practice the skill that you wish to develop.

 Now is a good time to re-enforce the purpose of the muscles in relation to chinkuchi and more importantly, gamaku.
 Muscles are responsible for three basic functions in the body.
 Muscles create movement, generate heat, and provide basic postural support.
 The most obvious function, movement, includes everything from the ability to walk to scratching your nose.
 So, while these topics focus largely on the muscles, the primary emphasis is always to understand and maximize proper skeletal alignment, or posturing … the very definition of the Law of Specificity.